 If you have added water to the pump basket and through the skimmers and still have no luck, a leak may be the culprit hampering your suction.
 Inspect your pump thoroughly for wear or damaged parts.
-If the housing is cracked or there is another visible damage, it is probably time to buck up for a new pump.
+If the housing is cracked or there is other visible damage, it is probably time to buck up for a new pump.
 Most pool pumps last three to five years.

 The Takeaway on Priming Your Pool Pump

-The process is pretty simple, with the pump powered off you will remove as much air as possible and fill the system with water to replace it.
+The process is pretty simple; with the pump powered off, you will remove as much air as possible and fill the system with water to replace it.
 If you encounter any trouble getting the pump primed, the first solution is always to add more water.
 You can add water directly to the pump basket, which is the most efficient and recommended.